The Best Southwest Glamping Road Trip

 On your way out of the park, stop at Desert Watchtower, one of architect Mary Colter’s masterpieces.
 Climb up the circular staircases to see re-creations of Native American petroglyphs from Salinas National Monument in New Mexico and elsewhere.
 Fred Kaboti, a Hopi from Second Mesa, did the paintings in the gallery on the first floor.
 Climb higher for even better views of the canyon, one of the most iconic natural attractions in the world, and the Painted Desert to the east.

-Monument Valley is about 2.5 hours away.
-Hit the road east toward Cameron, Ariz., and get ready to see an awe-inspiring area filled with majestic rock formations rising up from the desert floor.
-Take time to get out of the car in Monument Valley and take in the views at one of the many scenic pull-offs.
+Monument Valley is just under a two-and-a-half hour drive from Lake Powell.
+Monument Valley is really just as mesmerizing as the photos make it out to be.
+It’s where all the Instagram posts you’ve seen of the area fall short of what it’s like to actually see the majestic rock formations rising up from the desert floor in-person.
+Take time to get out of the car in Monument Valley and enjoy the views at one of the many scenic pull-offs.

 After leaving Monument Valley, continue to Bluff, Utah, a river-rafting enclave that also has deep roots in Mormon history.
 Here are three things to do on the way or in Bluff.